 I have a BS and MS in Chemical Engineering from MIT.

 I have spent fifty five years practicing the discipline as applied to plastics, rubber, inorganic chemicals, pharmaceuticals, fire research, solid and gelled rocket propulsion.

 As an undergraduate in chemical engineering at MIT, one takes all the same chemistry courses as a chemistry major.
 This included two terms of inorganic chemistry, two terms of inorganic laboratory, two term of analytical chemistry with laboratory, two term of organic chemistry, and two terms of physical chemistry.
-Om addition, chemistry was imbedded in the chemical engineering courses.
-For a chemical engineer, chemistry is a daily exercise as it is the basis for chemical engineering.

 Chemistry has so many applications that it has been an endless fascination for me.
 In tutoring, I try to pass along my enthusiasm for chemistry as well a seeing that the student understands the fundamentals.
-Mu goal is to have the student learn to think chemistry - not just regurgitate facts.
+My goal is to have the student learn to think chemistry - not just regurgitate facts.

 Geometry is a tool used daily by engineers.
 It is integral to more advanced mathematics used in engineering.
 I could not conduct my consulting practice without it.